Wargrave Tennis Club Padel Court – Questions and Answers

 How will I be able to book the Padel court at Wargrave and how much will it cost to hire?

-The initial plan is that only adult tennis members will be able to book the padel court using the ClubSpark online booking system.
+Only adult members will be able to book the padel court using the ClubSpark online booking system.
 Using this system, members can book up to 14 days in advance.
 The cost to book the court will be £20 per hour for peak rates and £10 per hour for off-peak times.
+This compares to around £40-£60 an hour that is being charged by many commercial padel clubs.

 Can non-members of the Club book the padel court at Wargrave?

-Sorry, but at this time, the answer is no. The padel court is only for members of Wargrave Tennis Club.
-However, non-members can play if they are invited as guests and accompanied by a member who has booked the court (see below).
-We do have two tennis courts that non-members can book when they are not need by the Club for matches or tournaments.
+No, the padel court is only for members of Wargrave Tennis Club.
+However, non-members can play if they are invited as guests and accompanied by a member who has booked the court and has paid the visitors’ fee.

 Can members play with their guests?